Surrogacy/ Fertility Law

 This type of law is one of the most challenging and rewarding areas of law.
-Family Formation Agreements require specific experience and understanding to help families in different situations.
-We have represented countless parents, surrogates, embryo, egg and sperm donors over the last 11 years.
-Our clients include single parents, same sex couples, and heterosexual couples seeking to become parents.
-We have also represented hundreds of donors and surrogates/gestational carries who are giving the ultimate gift to excited intended parents.
-We are here every step of the way from reviewing agency agreements, drafting contracts, and drafting and finalizing parentage or judgment documents.
+Family Formation Agreements or Surrogacy Contracts require specific experience and understanding to help families in different situations.
+We have represented countless parents, surrogates, embryo, egg and sperm donors over the last 12 years.
+Our clients include domestic and international single parents, same sex couples, and heterosexual couples seeking to become parents.
+Our surrogacy attorneys have also represented hundreds of donors and surrogates/gestational carriers who are giving the ultimate gift to excited intended parents.
+We are here every step of the way from reviewing agency agreements, writing contracts, and drafting and finalizing parentage or judgment documents.
+Our Surrogacy and donor contracts and documents are also translated into Chinese to assist our Chinese intended parents.
 With our knowledge of the law and extensive experience, we are well prepared and sensitive to the unique concerns for these agreements.
 When so much is at stake, it is crucial to have well prepared documents that address potential concerns and expectations of each side to minimize any issues along the way.

 After a surrogate becomes pregnant, the attorney for the intended parents prepares judgment documents to obtain a legal order for parentage declaring the intended parents as the legal parents and to specify how birth certificates will be completed.
 The goal of these Judgment documents is to have everything in place before the baby is born so that the intended parents are recognized as the legal parents of the child to be born and to ensure the information of the intended parents is listed on the child's birth certificate, instead of the surrogate's.
 These documents are delivered to the hospital prior to the birth of the child so that immediately upon birth, custody of the child is given to the intended parent and the child's birth certificate is completed as the intended parents direct.

 Surrogacy is a wonderful experience.
-Our surrogacy lawyers make sure that our clients have a full understanding of what to anticipate each step of the way.
+Our surrogacy lawyers make sure that our clients have a full understanding of what to anticipate each step of the way and surrogacy contracts are written clearly and correctly.
 Our experience and compassion make our firm the perfect choice for your journey.

 Egg donation contracts are prepared to specify the agreements of the donor and intended parents.
 These agreements are very important in every case, even when a family member or friend is donating her eggs.
 Once a donor and recipient are matched, a contract should be prepared to formalize the understandings, legal risks, rights and responsibilities of each side.
 These agreements should be signed and finalized before any egg retrieval occurs.